arkadiusz-guzik/StockExchangeApp/README.md

 ## Installation

-In the first step you have to create database using the 'create-db.sql' file.
-Then go to the 'websocket-key.ts' file located in the `StockExchangeApplication\src\app\models` directory and enter a valid value for the TOKEN variable.
-Open the 'StockExchangeApplication' directory in a terminal and run a dev server using the `ng serve` command (`http://localhost:4200/`).
-In a another terminal window open the'StochExchangeApplicationApi' directory and compile a project using `mvn install` command and then enter `java -jar target/StockExchangeApplicationApi-0.0.1-SNAPSHOT.jar` to run it.
+In the first step you have to go to the 'websocket-key.ts' file located in the `StockExchangeApplication\src\app\models` directory and enter a valid value for the TOKEN variable.
+Open the 'StockExchangeApp' directory in a terminal and enter the `docker-compose up --build` command to run all services.
 Navigate to `http://localhost:4200/`.

 ## Images
 <img src="readme-images/img_0.jpg" width="800"/>